-We invite faculty proposals for 2017 May Seminars.
+We invite faculty proposals for May 2019 seminars.
 Priority will be given to seminar proposals to develop campus COLL 300 courses and brainstorm new courses for COLL 400.
 Participants receive a $100 stipend per day.

-In addition to the usual faculty-proposed formats (described below), we plan to offer workshops on focused topics:
+In addition to the usual faculty-proposed formats (described below), we plan to offer at least one workshop on a focused topic:

 About "May" Seminars